- Home

 1. Meditate

 If our minds are turbulent, inner peace will always remain out of reach – so one of the most important steps is to practise meditation.
-Meditation isn’t only calming, it’s also a great way to control your breathing, let go of worrying thoughts, and live in the moment.
+Meditation isn’t only calming, but it’s also a great way to control your breathing, let go of worrying thoughts, and live in the moment.

-To learn more about mindfulness, have a read of our article; An introduction to mindfulness.
-Alternatively, yoga and Tai-chi can also utilise the benefits of meditation, as well as help you develop a better awareness of your breathing.
+To learn more about mindfulness, have a read of our article: An introduction to mindfulness.
+Alternatively, yoga and Tai Chi can also utilise the benefits of meditation, as well as help you develop a better awareness of your breathing.

 2. Media detox